 What’s more, trying to create a mileage log at the last moment just adds to the stress of the tax season.
 You’re much more likely to make mistakes and miss out on deductions.

 Tracking your mileage properly is the best way to avoid the hassles.
 It:

-You should start tracking your mileage to avoid missing out on tax deductions.
+You should start using a mileage tracker for taxes to avoid missing out on tax deductions.

 The IRS accepts any log format as long as records are adequate.
 Pieces of paper, handwritten logs, digital spreadsheets and other digital document formats all count.
 So you can track your mileage manually or automate the process.

 However, tracking your mileage manually puts you back to square one.
 You’re already busy with your gig and everything else going on in your life.
 Why create work for yourself?

 The best way to track your mileage is to use a mileage tracking app.
 It

 But all mileage trackers are not created equal.
 Some still require manual input from you.
 Some are unreliable and clunky.
 Some of them are hard to navigate or plain too expensive.